 The Company's Board has established a Tax Benefits Preservation Committee.
 The committee operates under a charter that has been approved by our Board.
 The charter is publicly available on our website at www.zionoil.com/investor-center/corporate-governance.
 Copies of our committee charters are available, without charge, upon request in writing to Investor Relations Department.
 The Chairman of the Committee is Gene Scammahorn with Kent Siegel and Martin M. van Brauman as members.
-The Committee has met twice in 2021.
+The Committee has met twice in 2022 and with the full Board on four meetings.